Multiphoton Tomography of Skin

 Time-resolved in-vivo autofluorescence images of human stratum corneum and stratum spinosum.
 Left to right: Fast lifetime component, t1, slow lifetime component, t2, ratio of the lifetime components, t1/t2, and ratio of amplitudes, a1/a2.
 The indicated parameter range corresponds to a colour range from blue to red.
 Data courtesy of Karsten König and Iris Riemann, University of Saarbrücken.

 Instruments for clinical use have been developed by Jenlab, Germany.
 The instruments simultaneously detect in several wavelength intervals.
 The optical principle is that of a multiphoton microscope with non-descanned detection.
 The fluorescence light collected by the microscope lens is split off by a dichroic mirror, split into several spectral components by dichroic mirrors, and detected by several detectors.
 The FLIM data are recorded by one or several bh TCSPC FLIM modules.
 Earlier Instruments used a single bh SPC‑830 TCSPC FLIM module with a router.
-Later, the instruments have been upgraded with more recent SPC‑153 (three-channel) parallel TCSPC systems to record at higher count rates (and thus achieve shorter acquisition times).
+Later, the instruments have been upgraded with more recent SPC‑153 or SPC-180NX (three-channel) parallel TCSPC systems to record at higher count rates (and thus achieve shorter acquisition times).
 The general principle is shown in the figure below.

 An image of the stratum corneum of a human volunteer recorded with this system is shown in the next figure.
 The excitation wavelength was 750 nm.
 The left image was recorded in the emission wavelength range of NAD(P)H, the right one in the emission range of melanin.